 Deductible: This is the amount of covered out-of-pocket costs you will have to pay each year before your coinsurance kicks in.
 That is it.
 Most plans don’t pay 100% after you reach your deductible.
 It pays it’s set coinsurance costs at that point.
 It only pays 100% when you reach your out-of-pocket maximum, but your deductible does count towards your out-of-pocket maximum.
+Your deductible can’t be higher than your out-of-pocket maximum.
 NOTE: Premiums are not applied toward the deductible.
 Deductibles are different for individuals and families.
 Deductibles are much lower if you see in-network versus out-of-network (outside the network) doctors; if you go out-of-network, you will have an out-of-network deductible which is separate from the in-network deductible.

 Out-of-pocket maximum: This is the most you will pay for covered services in a policy period (usually a year) before your insurer pays 100% of covered costs.
-All plans have a maximum out-of-pocket cost of no more than $6,600 for an individual and $13,200 for a family for 2015.
+All plans have a maximum out-of-pocket cost that changes each year.
+For, example, for 2020, your out-of-pocket maximum can be no more than $8,150 for an individual plan and $16,300 for a family plan before marketplace subsidies.
 In an emergency ANY plan will cover 100% of the costs past the maximum, however, more expensive plans may have lower out-of-pocket maximums.
 The out-of-pocket maximum takes into account your share of covered costs: copays, coinsurance, and deductibles, but they don’t take into account premiums or care that isn’t covered by the plan.
 When you shop out-of-network, those expenses may not count toward your Out-of-pocket maximum either.

 Actuarial Value (AV): This is a calculation of the average amount a plan will pay to everyone on the plan.
 It’s meant as a way to rank plans and has no real life impact on exactly what you will pay.
 You’ll only take AV into account when looking at what plans qualify for cost assistance on the marketplace.
 It’s not a real life applicable cost.
 Essentially, it is the expected or projected amount of shared costs for the average use of a given health plan.